ibm-cloud-docs/Db2onCloud/key_protect_2.md

 ## Granting service authorization
 {: #kp-grant}

-Authorize {{site.data.keyword.keymanagementserviceshort}} for use with Db2 as a Service deployments:
+Authorize {{site.data.keyword.keymanagementserviceshort}} for use with Db2 on Cloud deployments:

 1. Open your {{site.data.keyword.cloud_notm}} dashboard.
 1. From the menu bar, select **Manage > Access (IAM)**.